top of page

 Trauma Training

 As a mental health professional, it is important to be well-versed in the various aspects of trauma and how it can impact an individual's mental and emotional well-being.
-Extracurricular trauma training can be an invaluable resource for professionals looking to deepen their understanding of trauma and how to effectively support and treat individuals who have experienced trauma.
+Trauma training can be an invaluable resource for professionals looking to deepen their understanding of trauma and how to effectively support and treat individuals who have experienced trauma.
 Some potential benefits of getting extracurricular trauma training include:

 Improved understanding of trauma

-Extracurricular trauma training can provide professionals with a deeper understanding of the different types of trauma, how trauma can impact an individual's mental and emotional well-being, and the best strategies for supporting individuals who have experienced trauma.
+Trauma training can provide professionals with a deeper understanding of the different types of trauma, how trauma can impact an individual's mental and emotional well-being, and the best strategies for supporting individuals who have experienced trauma.

 Enhanced ability to support clients